SummersRemote/xmlToJSON/README.md

 xmlToJSON
 =========

-A simple javascript module for converting XML into JSON.
+A simple javascript module for converting XML into JSON within the browser.

 Features
 * no external dependencies